warren-bank/testing-readme-before-commit/README.md

   * css customizations:
     * font-family

-      the stylesheet assigns a default value.
+      the stylesheet assigns a default value.<br>
       this value is optional; if present, it will override the stylesheet.

       > default: ''